Give your chords more blues feeling

-To give our blues experiment some extra flavor we can add 9th chords.
+To give our blues experiment some extra flavor you can add 9th chords.
 These can also be played as movable chords and here’s the shape to use (notice the similarity with the open B7 chord).

 These were some easy tips for getting more out of your blues guitar playing.

 See all articles about guitar.